Journal of Clinical Question

 Article Processing Charges (APC)

-Authors who publish open access in Journal of Clinical Question are required to pay an article processing charge (APC).
+Authors who publish open access in Journal of Clinical Question are required to pay an APC.
 The APC price will be determined from the date on which the article is accepted for publication.
+The current APC is 700 USD.
+However, discounts are available under the following conditions:

 Editorial Policies